 Stop right there.

-No, no outside of the church I am not here to talk about how one time an atheist got upset because you shared your faith.
+No, not outside of the church.
+I am not here to talk about how one time an atheist got upset because you shared your faith.
 Well, he didn’t actually get mad; he just made an unpleasant face.
 I am talking about the flesh that is kept alive between brothers and sisters in Christ.